gbv/paia/paia.md

   : A monetary value with currency (format `[0-9]+\.[0-9][0-9] [A-Z][A-Z][A-Z]`),
     for instance `0.80 USD`.
 email
-  : syntactically correct email address.
+  : A syntactically correct email address.
 URI
-  : syntactically correct URI.
+  : A syntactically correct URI. account state
-account state
   : A nonnegative integer representing the current state of a patron account.
-Possible
-    values are:
+    Possible values are:

     0. active
     1. inactive